JKTKops/grape1-programs/secd/RUNTIME.md

 the size of the object in words (shifted left 2 bits), a flag bit known as the "static" bit, and then the least significant bit is set to 1.
-The size in words shifted left 2 bits is in fact the size in bytes, but the tag is used by the garbage collector.
+The size in words shifted left 2 bits is in fact the size in bytes, but the least significant bit is used by the garbage collector.
 After that, the fields are each themselves objects (either the null pointer or a pointer to another heap object) and the number of fields depends on the thing that was allocated.